OptimalBits/ground/Readme.md

 #Introduction

-Ground is a light-weight and flexible javascript framework for NodeJs that provides the building blocks and the structure to create modern, realtime interactive web applications that are required to work seamlessly both online and offline.
+Ground is a lightweight (less than 15Kb) and flexible javascript framework for NodeJs that provides the building blocks and the structure to create modern, realtime interactive web applications that are required to work seamlessly both online and offline.

-It also includes some rather useful features such as a hierarchical routing system, an undo/redo manager, property bindings, reference counting and automatic synchronization between clients and servers.
+In ground, most of the application logic is moved from the server to the client, whereas the server acts just as an scalable, efficient storage.

-The framework is designed for high performance and low memory consumption.
+Ground includes also some rather useful features such as a hierarchical routing system, an undo/redo manager, property bindings, reference counting and automatic synchronization between clients and servers while always maintaining high performance and low memory consumption.

 ## Features